 The programme was to win the title of most improved programme in the Football League at the end of the season.

-It started with 24 large format pages with a drawing of a striker and keeper on the front cover.
+It started with 24 large format pages with a drawing of a striker and keeper on the front cover which also included the team line ups.
 The cover was in maroon, black and white.
 These colours were used throughout the programme.
-Later issues fluctuated between 28 and 32 pages during the season.
+Later issues fluctuated between 28 and 32 pages.
 It was also unusual in that the front cover was re-designed in mid season.

 The season started with a home game against Aston Villa.
 The Villa pen pictures portrayed one of the visitors as "if his pre season form is any guide, this could be his League debut day", the visitor was Alan Little.
 He had to wait for his debut.
 The game ended 1-1.

 A new feature that season was a Letters Page.
-The next issue featured a letter from a supporter suggesting a "Memory Lane" page in the programme.
+The second programme of the season featured a letter from a supporter suggesting a "Memory Lane" page in the programme.
 6 weeks later it appeared.
 The letter's author, Dave Batters, has been writing in the programme ever since.

 For the FA Cup replay with Arsenal a 4 page programme was produced with 3 days notice.
 The middle 2 pages profiled Arsenal and it contained no adverts at all.